Adith1207/SenseVid/README.md

 ## 📌 Why This Repo?

-The original SenseVid source was last updated for OpenCV 2.x and uses outdated headers and constants.
-This version fixes those issues and ensures compatibility with OpenCV 4.x and modern Linux distributions.
+The original SenseVid codebase was designed for **OpenCV 2.x**, which is now obsolete.
+This repository:

+- Updates all legacy OpenCV references to be compatible with **OpenCV 4.x**
+- Enables modern compilation using **CMake 3.x** and **GCC 13+**
+- Ensures smooth operation on up-to-date Linux distributions

+---

 ## ✅ What's Changed